MichaelCurrin/themeless-jekyll-quickstart/README.md

 - Create a project quickly from this one, using the _Use this template_ button.
 - This is a reference for other projects.
-- There is demo site hosted as a _Github Pages_ site.
+- There is demo site hosted as a _GitHub Pages_ site.

 Note that this project has **no** theme, to keep the config and installation lighter.
 If you want to see use of a theme in a simple project, see this projet:

 - [michaelCurrin/jekyll-blog-demo](https://github.com/MichaelCurrin/jekyll-blog-demo).

-This project demonstrates a few things in Jekyll, but the approach is not necessarily best practice.
+This project demonstrates a few things in Jekyll, but the approaches are not necessarily best practice.
 See [minima](https://github.com/jekyll/minima) project for a good idea of how to setup a navbar, styling, JS, includes files and other pieces.

+### Turn your HTML assets into a Jekyll project

+This project is a good starting point if you have some existing HTML and CSS that you've built or downloaded as a theme and now you want to build a Jekyll site from it to make it easy to maintain.
+As you'll get to use a config file and layouts for templating plus you can use the included gems like Jekyll sitemap to handle SEO for you.

+This project has limited styling and does not use a theme gem, so it is good to use.

+You can easily make a new project from this template and replace the layouts with content from an existing folder of static HTML.
+Add any includes files you need like `head.html`, `analytics.html` or `gallery.html`.
+Delete or rename the pages.

+You can add CSS as external content in the head tag or as CSS files on the repo.

-## About
+## About this project

 The contents of this project shows how to work with [Liquid](https://shopify.github.io/liquid/) templating and [Jekyll](https://jekyllrb.com/) (Ruby gem for generating static sites).